 The systematic and taxonomic relationship of spotted frog occurring in Utah to other spotted frog has been described in several manners.
 Originally, two subspecies of Rana pretiosa were described for populations occurring within Utah (Thompson 1913, Wright and Wright 1949).
 These two subspecies, R. p. pretiosa and R. p. luteiventris, were described based on pigmentation characteristics of frogs collected from the Wasatch Front and the West Desert populations.
 As additional specimens were examined, variability of characteristics within and between populations was described (Morris and Tanner 1969).
-Recent studies have provided additional information on the taxonomic relationships of the Utah populations to other poulations in the Intermountain west (Green et al. 1996 and Green et al. 1997).
+Recent studies have provided additional information on the taxonomic relationships of the Utah populations to other populations in the Intermountain west (Green et al. 1996 and Green et al. 1997).
 Green et al. (1997) speculated, based on biochemical and morphological data, that spotted frog should be taxonomically described as two groups at the species level: Oregon Spotted Frog (Rana pretiosa), and Columbia Spotted Frog (Rana luteiventris).
 They suggested that all spotted frog populations occurring within Utah were Rana luteiventris.
 Currently, the Utah populations are referred to as the Columbia spotted frog.
+The genetic study of R. luteiventris completed by Bos and Sites (2001) established that the Deep Creek - Ibapah population was strongly differentiated from all other R. luteiventris populations in Utah, but did not resolve significant differences among the latter.
+The molecular marker used by Bos and Sites, a region of the mitochondrial cytochrome-b gene, evolves too slowly to detect a signal of population differentiation in recent history, so the absence of such a genetic signature for the non-Deep Creek populations only means that the population is not very old.

-To best manage populations of spotted frog it is necessary to have a good understanding of within and among-population genetic structure.
+To best manage populations of spotted frog it is necessary to have a good understanding of population genetic structure.
 Quantification of within-population genetic variation will determine whether or not the populations have undergone severe reductions in population size (historically or recently) and may therefore be prone to the effects of inbreeding depression.
 Due to the large geographic distance between the West Desert and the Wasatch Front, it is unlikely that any gene flow is occurring between these two basins.
 Therefore, quantification of among-population genetic variation will lend insight into the level of migration (gene flow) occurring among populations within and possibly among regions (e.g. the West Desert).
 Interpretation of genetic variation will be more appropriately applied to determining whether or not there has been sufficient time for divergence and/or if these regions were potentially founded by different dispersal routes.
 Both within and among-population genetic analysis will help to 1) determine appropriate management units for spotted frog and 2) aid in the determination of potential sources for broodstock or translocation should the need arise.